ideasawakened/ideasawakened.github.io/_posts/2022-11-20-simple-code-profiling-in-delphi.md

 -   [**Sampling Profiler by Eric Grange**](https://www.delphitools.info/samplingprofiler/).
 A powerful and free sampling profiler which might be the most popular Delphi profiler in use today.

 -   [**Nexus Quality Suite from NexusDB**](https://www.nexusdb.com/support/index.php?q=node/27156).
 This is a commercial product which is the retooling of the old Sleuth QA Suite from TurboPower.

+- [**Intel VTune with map2pdb**](https://en.delphipraxis.net/topic/4853-map2pdb-profiling-with-vtune/)  **Anders Melander** created an open source tool to help you work with the powerful VTune application from Intel.
+See the Delphi-Praxis thread for more info.

 Besides the choice of commercial vs. open source, the main choice of which profiler to use boils down to using a "sampling" or "instrumenting" profiler, and you should visit the link above for Eric Grange's website for a nice breakdown between the two.